flavienbwk/book-devops/eng/README.md

 #### IAST

-_Interactive Application Security Testing_ (IAST) or "Interactive Application Security Testing" in French, brings together tools that identify and diagnose security problems in applications, whether they are running or during the development phase .
+_Interactive Application Security Testing_ (IAST), brings together tools that identify and diagnose security problems in applications, whether they are running or during the development phase .

 According to OWASP[^IASTOWASP], IAST tools today are primarily designed to analyze web applications and web APIs.
 But some IAST products can also scan non-web software.